Tropical Storm Alberto not seen to gain strength, forecasters say

-Bringing an early start to the Atlantic hurricane season, Alberto rose to tropical storm strength on Saturday and by Sunday morning was about 95 miles (150 km) south-southeast of Charleston, according to the latest update by the hurricane center in Miami.
-It carried maximum sustained winds near 50 miles per hour (85 kph).
+Bringing an early start to the Atlantic hurricane season, Alberto rose to tropical storm strength on Saturday and by Sunday morning was about 95 miles south-southeast of Charleston, according to the latest update by the hurricane center in Miami.
+It carried maximum sustained winds near 50 miles per hour.

 Dangerous surf conditions were predicted along the coasts of Georgia and South Carolina through Monday before the storm makes a slow turn to the northeast, making its way along the U.S. mid-Atlantic seaboard before dissipating in about five days.